clouddevopsautomation/Linux/Linux.md

 # Customizing the environment

 # set – set statemtent display a complete list of all environment variable

-# PATH =$PATH:/usr/xpg4/bin – Adding new value to old values
+#PATH =$PATH:/usr/xpg4/bin – Adding new value to old values

-# PS1 =”C> “ – To Change the prompt
+#PS1 =”C> “ – To Change the prompt

-# PS1=’[$PWD] ‘ – To Change the prompt to pwd
+#PS1=’[$PWD] ‘ – To Change the prompt to pwd

-# alias cp=”cp –I” – To Set the alias in bash
+#alias cp=”cp –I” – To Set the alias in bash

 # history – To See the history

 # IFS – Field Separators for commands and arguments

-# !! – Repeat Previous commands
+#!! – Repeat Previous commands

-# !2 – Repeat commands 2 from history output
+#!2 – Repeat commands 2 from history output

-# !-2 – Execute the commands prior to previous one
+#!-2 – Execute the commands prior to previous one

-# !v – Execture very last commands beginning withg v
+#!v – Execture very last commands beginning withg v

-# $_ – Using last arugement of previous commands
+#$_ – Using last arugement of previous commands

-# mkdir raj
+# mkdir user

 # cd $_

-ln – Hard Links and Softlinks
+# ln – Hard Links and Softlinks

-# ln /usr/bin/perl  /usr/local/bin/perl – To create a hard links from src to dest
+#ln /usr/bin/perl  /usr/local/bin/perl – To create a hard links from src to dest

-# ls –I  – To Display the node number of files
+#ls –I  – To Display the node number of files

-# ln –s /usr/bin/perl  /usr/local/bin/perl – To Create a soft link
+#ln –s /usr/bin/perl  /usr/local/bin/perl – To Create a soft link

-umask – default file and directory permission
+# umask – default file and directory permission

-# When you create a files and directories, the permission assigned to them depends on rge system’s default setting..
+#When you create a files and directories, the permission assigned to them depends on rge system’s default setting..

-# unix has default 666 for regular files & 777 for directories
+#unix has default 666 for regular files & 777 for directories

-# umask –ENTER
+#umask –ENTER
-# 022
-This is an octal number which has to be subtracted from system default to obtain the actual default.
-This becomes 644 (666-022) for ordinary files and 755 ( 777 -022) for directories.
-# User can set the umask such as umask 023.

-touch – Changing the time stamp
+# touch – Changing the time stamp

-# touch emp.lst – Create a file name called emp.lst
+#touch emp.lst – Create a file name called emp.lst

-# touch 02161430 emp.lst – To Change the time stamp of file for MMDDhhmm format
+#touch 02161430 emp.lst – To Change the time stamp of file for MMDDhhmm format

-# touch –a 02161430 emp.lst – To Change the access time stamp of file for MMDDhhmm format
+#touch –a 02161430 emp.lst – To Change the access time stamp of file for MMDDhhmm format

-# touch –m 02161430 emp.lst – To Change the modification time stamp of file for MMDDhhmm format
+#touch –m 02161430 emp.lst – To Change the modification time stamp of file for MMDDhhmm format

-find – Locating files
+# find – Locating files

 Expression Used by find.
 Expression 	Use